mmeendez8/mmeendez8.github.io/_posts/2024-04-23-kubernetes-horizontal-pod-autoscaler-guide.md

 ## Why is HPA not scaling down?

 Although CPU usage spiked at startup, it quickly returned to low levels.
 So why isn't the HPA scaling down the number of replicas?
 It appears that the CPU requirement is well below the target value of `450m`, as illustrated in Figure 1.
+According to the official HPA documentation:

+> "If multiple metrics are specified in a HorizontalPodAutoscaler, this calculation is done for each metric, and then the largest of the desired replica counts is chosen."
-However, the bottleneck now is memory usage.

-As shown by Grafana, memory usage remains constant.
-Figure 2 indicated that the expected number of replicas should be 1.
-However, since the HPA previously scaled up our replicas to 3, visualizing the same plot with the number of replicas on the x-axis reveals the following:
+This indicates that the issue now lies with memory usage.
+Grafana shows us that memory usage has remained constant after the scaling.
+According to Figure 2, the expected number of replicas should be just 1.
+However, since the HPA previously increased our replicas to 3, when we view the same plot with the number of replicas on the x-axis, it reveals the following:

 <div class="post-center-image">
     {% picture pimage /assets/images/fullsize/posts/2024-04-23-kubernetes-horizontal-pod-autoscaler-guide/memory_stairs.png --alt HPA memory current replicas vs expected replicas %}